Legal Fees & Pricing

 Johnson Law, P.C. operates on a contingency fee basis for personal injury cases.
 This means:

-- No upfront costs—your initial consultation is always free.
+- Free consultation—your initial consultation is free.

 - No hourly billing—you never pay by the hour.